harrisonlab/Metabarcoding_projects/statistical analysis.md

 It take the following options:

 1. object (DESeq2 - required) a DESeq object with size factors
-2. intgroup (string - required, default="condition") a column of colData used to describe (colour) the samples (e.g. infected/control)
+2. intgroup (string - optional, default="condition") a column of colData used to describe (colour) the samples (e.g. infected/control)
 3. labelby (string - optional) a 2nd column of colData used to descibe (shape) the samples (e.g. male/female)
-4. ntop (int - required, default=500) number of OTUs in descending count order to use in the PCA calculation
+4. ntop (int - optional, default=500) number of OTUs in descending count order to use in the PCA calculation
-5. pcx (int - required, default=1) X-axis pricipal component
+5. pcx (int - optional, default=1) X-axis pricipal component
-6. pcy (int - required, default=2) Y-axis pricipal component
+6. pcy (int - optional, default=2) Y-axis pricipal component
 7. returnData (bool - optional, default=F) returns the PCA results and exits
 8. cofix (bool - optional, default=F) produces a graph with axes on the same scale
-9. transform(fun - required, default VST) a function which describes how to transform the DDS size factors for plotting.
-Object will be passed to this function as its first option.
+9. transform(fun - optional) a user supplied function to replace DESeq2 variance stabilising transform to transform the count matrix.
+A DESeq2 object will be passed to this function.

 plotPCAWithLabels will produce the same graph but with the addition of sample labels - useful for getting the name of outliers
 ```{r}